FSchiltz/RawParser/README.md

 # RawParser
 =========

+# the app is now live on the store (https://www.microsoft.com/store/apps/9pfwlj4lxftf) (I recommend uninstalling the preview and using the one in the store.
+The future releases will be available in the store one or 2 days after being here).

 ## About
 This is a Windows universal application that allows editing of raw files and other image format.
 The main goal is to provide a way for people who wants to edit the raw file from their camera on there phone over continuum.